Identifying & inspiring future leaders

 This ground-breaking initiative has proved very successful for both individual participants and the organisation, with the programme now being rolled out into other areas of this global business.

 In addition to providing a platform for individual development, this future leader development programme produced vital group-level data relating to themes and trends within the high potential cadre as a whole.
-This information was fed into the organisation’s global talent review system, providing objective information that is now be used to refine priorities within the talent strategy.
+This information was fed into the organisation’s global talent review system, providing objective information that is now being used to refine priorities within the talent strategy.

-The future leader development programmes are now managed internally by the organisation’s own organisational development eam.
+The future leader development programmes are now managed internally by the organisation’s own organisational development team.
 This sharing and handover of expertise is a vital step in our consultancy model – mutual co-creation and two-way learning is a cornerstone of the NSCG way.

 “This approach has been a focal point for calibrating and accelerating our talent through the organisation.
 The team demonstrated a high level of understanding of our business and our talent challenges and were both pragmatic and innovative in designing and delivering a programme that we are all proud of.”